 When you have just fallen in love, infatuation, possessiveness, and obsession can make you feel as though you are in love with the other person.
 You desire to spend all your time with them, talk to them, hold hands, or share intimate moments.
 You develop a longing for your partner when they are not around.

 Loving someone, on the other hand, is much more than yearning for your partner’s physical presence.
 It involves commitment, loving them beyond their flaws, helping each other grow and succeed, motivating and inspiring each other, and working together to build a steady relationship.
 This usually happens over time.
+Being in love is one of the stages of loving someone.

 Being In Love Vs. Loving Someone